tallforasmurf/byteplay/about.md

 ## The byteplay3 API ##

-The following are the names exported by the byteplay3 module in its `__all__` list, which means these are the names that you acquire using `from byteplay import *`.
+The following are the names exported by the byteplay3 module in its `__all__` list, which means these are the names that you acquire using `from byteplay3 import *`.

 ### Opcode names and sets ###